Skip to main content

 Comparison No. 8

-While both freelancing and having a business involve risk, it appears differently.
-The risk of being left without a job when a project ends is real for remote workers.
+While both freelancing and having a business involve risk, it appears in a different way.
+The risk of being left without a job is real for a remote worker, when a project ends.

 The pace the world is changing is faster, and projects are created and disappear when a better opportunity pops up.
-Since you work for clients, you depend on them for your salary.
+Since you are working for clients, you depend of them for your salary.

 Business owners create their opportunities, and the person who provides their salary is themselves.
 The risk is related to bankruptcy, investing in a non-profitable venture, and losing money.